Kevin Spacey: 2000–2009: Established actor and work at the Old Vic

 In February 2003, Spacey announced that he was to become the artistic director of the Old Vic, one of London's oldest theatres.
 Appearing at a press conference with Judi Dench and Elton John, Spacey promised both to appear on stage and to bring in big-name talent.
 He undertook to remain in the post for a full ten years.
 The Old Vic Theatre Company staged shows eight months out of the year.
 Spacey's first season started in September 2004, opening with the British premiere of the play Cloaca by Maria Goos, directed by Spacey, which opened to mixed reviews.
 In the 2005 season, Spacey made his UK Shakespearean debut, to good notices, in the title role of Richard II, directed by Trevor Nunn.

-On June 16, 2016, Spacey was awarded an honorary knighthood for his services to theatre, arts education, and international culture in the 2015 Queen's Birthday Honours.
-The honour, Knight Commander of the Order of the British Empire, was given at Clarence House by then-Prince Charles.
-As a non-Commonwealth Realm citizen, the award is honorary and he is not entitled to the honorific "Sir".
-Spacey had previously been awarded the lesser rank of honorary Commander of the Order of the British Empire (CBE) for services to drama in 2010.

-Spacey was a patron of the Shakespeare Schools Festival, a charity that enables school children across the UK to perform Shakespeare in professional theatres.
-He also sits on the board of directors of the Motion Picture and Television Fund.